pragma-/Plang/README.md

     > filter(fn(a) a<4, [1,2,3,4,5])
      [1,2,3]

-Because the `filter` function is statically typed to return a `Boolean`, Plang can perform compile-time type checking.
-For example, if we pass it a function inferred to return a `Number`:
+Because the `filter` function is explicitly typed to return a `Boolean`, Plang can perform compile-time type checking.
+For example, if we pass it a function inferred to return an `Integer`:

     > filter(fn(a) 4, [1, 2, 3, 4, 5])
-     Error: in function call for `filter`, expected Function (Any) -> Boolean for parameter `func` but got Function (Any) -> Number
+     Error: in function call for `filter`, expected Function (Any) -> Boolean for parameter `func` but got Function (Any) -> Integer

 Let's return to the `add` function.
-To enable static type checking of the return value, you can place a type annotation before the function identifier:
+To specify the type of the return value, you can place a type annotation before the function identifier:

     > fn Number add(Number a, Number b) a + b; print(type(add))